Hiring a Roto-Rooter specialist typically costs between $160 to $450, with no additional fees

 Should I hire Roto-Rooter or a local plumber?

-If you know the job is only going to be extensive (and you don’t like surprises), hiring a Roto-Rooter specialist makes a ton of sense.
-You’ll know how much you’re going to pay right away and won’t get stuck with a higher bill if things go awry.
+If you know the job is going to be extensive (and you don’t like surprises), hiring a Roto-Rooter specialist may make sense for you.
+You’ll know how much you’re going to pay right away.

 How do I find a Roto-Rooter specialist?